tingerrr/subpar/src/lib.typ

 ///   `numbering-sub`.
 /// - numbering-sub-ref (str, function): Corressponds to the super figure's
 ///   `numbering-sub-ref`.
-/// - supplement (content): Corressponds to the super figure's `supplement`.
+/// - supplement (content, function, auto, none): Corressponds to the super
+///   figure's `supplement`.
 /// - caption (content): Corressponds to the super figure's `caption`.
 /// - placement (alignement, auto, none): Corressponds to the super figure's
 ///   `placement`.